 Dr. Zanotti said routine checkups for women typically include an overall wellness exam, in addition to a breast exam and pelvic exam.

 Other tests may also be ordered depending on the person’s medical history and age.
-For example, they could need a blood panel done or a colorectal cancer screening if they’re over 45 years old.
+For example, they may need a blood panel done or a colorectal cancer screening if they’re over 45 years old.

 She said these kinds of appointments aren’t only important for prevention, but to help identify any possible issues.
 Sometimes a woman may not realize the pain they’re feeling isn’t normal.